eric-hermosis/learning-dynamics/appendix.md

 -h\frac{dw^{i}}{dt} = \frac{k}{\beta} \frac{\partial H}{\partial X_{i}}
 $$

-Finally, the equation containing the changes of the $H$ in the direction $\partial/\partial U$ is identical, given that the variable U is not coupled in the same way as $\beta$."
+Finally, the equation containing the changes of the $H$ in the direction $\partial/\partial U$ is identical, given that the variable U is not coupled in the same way as $\beta$.